TabbyML/tabby/README.md

 }
 ```

-*See the [Translator class](include/ctranslate2/translator.h) for more advanced usage, and the [TranslatorPool class](include/ctranslate2/translator_pool.h) for running translations in parallel.*
+*See the [Translator class](include/ctranslate2/translator.h) for more advanced usages, and the [TranslatorPool class](include/ctranslate2/translator_pool.h) for running translations in parallel.*

 ## Building